ennovyhs-ops/firebase/README.md

   - A dedicated flow (`analyze-performance-data.ts`) to analyze game statistics and player data.
   - Provides overall team analysis, player-specific recommendations, and strategic adjustments.

-- **Authentication & Personalization**
-  - Simple login system for different user types (Coach, Player, Parent).
-  - Use email and password to register account.
+- **Team Settings**
-  - Additional coach join team by email invitation link only.
+  - Existing coach to a team may add new coach to join team to help manage by email invitation link only.
-  - Player/Parent to enter a team 8-digit code to access team.
-  - Coaches can upload and display a custom logo and name for their team.
+  - Coach can upload and display a custom logo and name for their team.